13 Signs Your Shopify Store Needs a Redesign

 Free Shopify themes are an excellent place to launch for any startup or small business.

-However, as business grows, most online store owners find that they don’t have the advanced features or flexibility and become a roadblock.
+However, as business grows, most online store owners find that they don’t have the advanced features or flexibility that become a roadblock.

 Signs Your Free Theme is Holding You Back: